Best Holiday Charitable Giving in Southeast Michigan

 - Phone: 734-662-5999 (Ann Arbor line)

 Arbor Hospice offers comfort and support to caregivers and patients who face life-limiting illnesses.
 Volunteers can offer support to caregivers and patients – or donate time helping with administrative tasks.
-It's also offering a special option this holiday season: For a suggested minimum donation of $25, you can receive a handmade ornament-style Hearts of Remembrance gift.
+Interested in financially supporting the organization?
+That option is available, too.

 - Address: 17560 Helro, Fraser

 - Phone: 586-415-6968 (or email Jeanne Fowler firstname.lastname@example.org)

 - Holiday hours: 9 a.m.-5 p.m.
 Monday-Saturday

 - Regular hours: hours vary; please call ahead